-In addition to activities in the three major river basins and the Sundarbans, SAWI also has regional cross-cutting work to build knowledge, capacity, and transboundary basin dialogue and cooperation.
+In addition to activities in the three major river basins and the Sundarbans, SAWI did regional cross-cutting work to build knowledge, capacity, and transboundary basin dialogue and cooperation.

-SAWI's strategy is to improve the quality and accessibility of regional water resources datasets.
-The program also aims to build water resources knowledge and capacity for shared water resources management, and to support broad-based regional dialogue to enhance transboundary waters cooperation in South Asia.
+SAWI's strategy was to improve the quality and accessibility of regional water resources datasets.
+The program also built knowledge and capacity for shared water management, and to support broad-based regional dialogue to build trust and enhance transboundary waters cooperation in South Asia.

 SAWI-funded Knowledge Products

-The South Asia Water Initiative (SAWI) funds technical assistance and analytical work that strengthen awareness about regional water issues, enhance water management, support dialogue to build trust among stakeholders, and inform related World Bank investments.
-Some of the knowledge products funded by SAWI are listed below.
+The South Asia Water Initiative (SAWI) funded technical assistance and analytical work to enhance transboundary water management, support dialogue to build trust among stakeholders, and inform related World Bank investments.
+Reports, briefs, and other products funded by SAWI are listed below.

 Indus River Basin